pydantic/pydantic/docs/index.rst

 Data validation and settings management using python 3.6 type hinting.

-Define how data should be in pure canonical python, validate it with *pydantic*.
+Define how data should be in pure, canonical python; validate it with *pydantic*.

-`PEP 484 <https://www.python.org/dev/peps/pep-0484/>`_ introduced typing hinting into python in 3.5 and `PEP 526 <https://www.python.org/dev/peps/pep-0526/>`_ extended that with syntax for variable annotation in 3.6.
+`PEP 484 <https://www.python.org/dev/peps/pep-0484/>`_ introduced type hinting into python 3.5,
+`PEP 526 <https://www.python.org/dev/peps/pep-0526/>`_ extended that with syntax for variable annotation in python 3.6.

 *pydantic* uses those annotations to validate that untrusted data takes the form you want.

-Simple example:
+A simple example:

 .. literalinclude:: example1.py